logos-co/nomos/README.md

 export NOMOS_CIRCUITS=/opt/circuits
 ```

-### Temporary Code-Signing Hack for macOS Users
+### macOS Users

-Since we don't yet have code-signing implemented on macOS, the first time you run the script, you'll need to authorize the binaries:
+Since we don't yet have code-signing implemented on macOS, the setup script automatically removes quarantine attributes from downloaded binaries.
+This allows the binaries to run without manual authorization through System Settings.
-1. The script will guide you through the authorization process
-2. Go to System Settings > Privacy & Security
-3. Click "Allow Anyway" for each binary when prompted

 ### Verifying Installation